skittleson/DoCodeThatMatters/src/neosiren-tasmota-local-first-cloud-assisted-iot.md

 This is a condensed guide on flashing with tasmota.
 A full guide/getting started can be found in the official [documentation](https://tasmota.github.io/docs/Getting-Started/).

 In order to flash this device, soldering onto the PCB will be required.
 There is a plate in the back that needs to be rotated to expose the battery holder.
 Once that is open, go ahead and remove the three screws.
 The tricky part is soldering onto the all connections.
-A Serial-to-USB Adapter like below will be required.
+A [Serial-to-USB Adapter](https://amzn.to/3sW2QaW) is required.
 All connections must be made.
 GPIO0 must be connected to ground (GND) in order to on boot in flash mode.

-<iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-na.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=US&source=ss&ref=as_ss_li_til&ad_type=product_link&tracking_id=dctm-20&language=en_US&marketplace=amazon&region=US&placement=B00IJXZQ7C&asins=B00IJXZQ7C&linkId=d3d392372bdcef3c1d8895659b4a51a0&show_border=true&link_opens_in_new_window=true"></iframe>

 | **Device - Neo Coolcam** | **Flasher** |
 | ------------------------ | ----------- |